31 Ways to Keep On Networking During Covid-19

 Viadeo is a professional networking website headquartered in Paris.
 If you are looking to expand your network with French-speaking professionals, Viadeo is perfect for you because its users are mostly from France.

 28. 100AM networking

-The-dots.com is known as the LinkedIn for creative professionals.
-You can search for job opportunities, upskill at virtual events, get advice and find collaborators.
+The-dots.com is known as LinkedIn for creative professionals.
+You can search for job opportunities, upskill at virtual events, get advice, and find collaborators.
 The Dots facilitate networking by collecting data on full teams that create projects, making their network “high-trust”, since members have actually worked with another connected member.
-Thousands of companies use this platform to hire and discover talent (eg. Google, Spotify, BBC, airbnb).
+Thousands of companies use this platform to hire and discover talent (eg. Google, Spotify, BBC, Airbnb).

 Care2 is for nonprofits and mission-based brands to grow their communities and connect them to supporters who are passionate about the causes they support.
 Through the hundreds of thousands of petitions created, Care2 has built an engaged network of socially conscious citizens and cultivated strong nonprofit and brand partners.
 There are over 57 million members and 2,750 nonprofit organizations on Care2.

 Open Social is another online networking site for nonprofits and innovative companies to connect with their employees, volunteers, stakeholders, customers and members.
 Unlike Care2, Open Social focuses on real-time collaboration, crowd-innovation, and resource libraries.
 The Crowd Innovation extension allows your community to create and develop new ideas or projects through community collaboration.
 Open Social also provides a social learning solution, with features such as graded e-learning courses, quizzes and certificates.

 Online networking is gaining traction all over the world, be it for professional or personal use.
 So don’t let Covid-19 stop you from networking with other like-minded professionals and start today!